Department of English

 About our Department

-On August 1, 2013, the proposal of restructuring was approved and Wenzao was officially re-named as “Wenzao Ursuline University of Languages.”
-As the first and only university of languages in Taiwan.
-Wenzao now has an academic framework that consists of four colleges: College of International Culture, Education and Foreign Affairs, College of European and Asian Languages, College of New Media and Management, and Ursuline College of Liberal Arts.
-Under these colleges, twelve departments, five graduate institutes, General Education center, Ursuline Education center, center for Teacher Education and other academic units are incorporated.
-English Department belongs to the College of International Culture, Education and Foreign Affairs.
+On August 1, 2013, Wenzao was renamed as “Wenzao Ursuline University of Languages” and became Taiwan’s first and only university specializing in languages.
+The university now comprises four colleges: College of International Culture, Education and Foreign Affairs; College of European and Asian Languages; College of New Media and Management; and Ursuline College of Liberal Arts.
+These colleges house twelve departments, five graduate institutes, a General Education center, Ursuline Education center, Center for Teacher Education, and other academic units.
+The English Department is part of the College of International Culture, Education and Foreign Affairs.

 Chairperson